gravity182/homeserver/Installation.md

 Any `.yaml` files you put in the directory `files/homepage`  will be dynamically loaded into the config directory inside the container and used by Homepage if they follow proper name conventions (`settings.yaml`, `widgets.yaml`, etc.).
 Note the file hierarchy must be flat.
 These files are Helm template files, so you can reference any Helm value as you would do normally in a template.

 I provided some sensible default configuration files at `files/homepage/default`.
-They are not used by default.
+These are not used by default.
 You can either copy them to `files/homepage` and tune them to your liking or create your own config files from scratch (see the official [Homepage docs](https://gethomepage.dev/configs/)).

 ---